Urch1234/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script printing absolute path name of the current directory
+list the content of the current directory